Presenting a preseason batch of “David Citations” for the interesting weird and just plain zany in sports:

 At latest count, the Ice Bucket Challenge to help ALS research had reached almost $75 million in almost three weeks.
 Last year at this time, the fund was $1.7 million.

-THERE MIGHT HAVE BEEN SPECIAL INGREDIENTS IN THE PIE
+THERE MIGHT HAVE BEEN SPECIAL INGREDIENTS

 Harvey Updyke, the Alabama fan who poisoned the trees at Auburn’s Toomer’s Corner, was asked to either go into a dunking booth for a donation to charity or take a pie in the face during an event in Alabama.
 His appearance was cancelled because of various threats.